 Custom Field: Custom fields are always an option if you need to add any other required/non-required details.
 These fields must be added by a site administrator.

 5. Once you have completed filling out the import template, save the document to your device.

 6. Navigate back to the Bulk Import page in FMX.

 7. Title the name of your import in the Title section.

-8. Click on the paperclip icon in the Template section to upload your import template.
-This will bring you to your saved documents where you find and attach your template.
+8. Next, click on the paperclip icon in the Template section to upload your completed import file

-11. Once you have corrected the errors on your template and hit save, repeat steps 7-9.
+11. Once you have corrected the errors on your template and re-saved the file, repeat steps 7-8.

-12. When your import has been completed, a green message will appear at the top of your screen that reads "Success!
-(Your template name) has been imported with (# of records) records".
+12. When your import has been completed, a green banner message will appear at the top of your screen that reads "Success!
+(Your template name) has been imported with (x of records) records".